Abdelrahman Osama

 The main canvas — a mixed-modal workspace where spatial edits and text constraints compose into a live feasibility model.

-Conix massing exploration
+Conix massing exploration with ranked alternatives

 Massing exploration, with generated alternatives ranked by how they score against the project’s active constraints.